Are you ready to add a citrusy twist to your culinary creations?

 You want to make sure you run it under cool water rubbing it gently to get off any chemicals or bacteria that might be on the peel from the farm or transport.

-When using a microplane you want to hold the handle and stand it it on on your cutting board with the flat edge as your base.
+When using a Microplane you want to hold the handle and stand it on on your cutting board with the flat edge as your base.
 Simply take your orange with your other hand and slide it down the metal plate on the front.

 These small sharp holes will slice the orange peel just right giving you the perfect orange zest.

 Make sure you keep turning the orange slightly so that you aren’t zesting the same spot twice.

 Alternative: Zesting with a box grader